BitcoinDesign/Guide/guide/daily-spending-wallet/security.md

 During PIN creation, tell your users what a good, secure PIN is (e.g. not their birthday).
 Recommend against (or even make it impossible) to create one such as 1234 or 1111.

-Alternative methods to PIN protection include passwords, as well as swipe patterns.
+Alternative methods to PIN protection include passwords (which are harder to crack than PINs), as well as swipe patterns.

 {% include tip/close.html %}